mixpanel/docs/pages/docs/data-governance/event-approval.md

 - It was created within the last 30 days

 ### Additional Notes
-- Please note that all custom properties will **not** be marked as "New"
+- Please note that all [custom properties](/docs/features/custom-properties) will **not** be marked as "New"
-- Event Approval is not available for projects with > 3000 hidden events, and will be auto-disable if projects exceed this limit
+- Event Approval is not available for projects with > 3000 hidden events and will be auto-disable if projects exceed this limit